 2. Peaceful Warrior Pose

-Place back of left hand on left leg and arch back, reaching right arm overhead and toward back wall, gazing toward ceiling.
+Place the back of your left hand on your left leg and arch back, reaching right arm overhead and toward the back of your mat, gazing toward the ceiling.

 This pose activates and strengthens the glutes, quads, and hamstrings — all muscles that help keep the knee in good shape, Miller says.